 There are a number of people who think these rooms ought to be a museum.
 A museum for the original St. Pauli-Bar culture.
 Or at least for the “Na und?”-Bar and its owner and host animal Klaus Scharf who represented that culture for over 30 years.
 In 2014 he retired.
 And after the rooms were empty, there was no display to honor him or his Bar or the culture.
 But as Klaus would have put it: “You can’t get drunk in a museum!”

 These guys are crafty.
-And they experiment with all sorts of flavors and a never-seen-before variety of local liqueurs and ingredients.
-Taste Hamburg through a cocktail glass.
-This is just special.
-The entourage is happy.
-The atmosphere is nice.
-People are smoking like crazy.
+And they experiment with all sorts of flavors and a variety of local liqueurs and ingredients.
+The atmosphere is very buzzy but nice.
 We even forgot about Klaus for a moment.

 Note: This spot also seems to be Hamburg’s No. 1 Tinder meeting point.